Zeioth/compiler.nvim/README.md

 * **I'm coding a web, how do I run it?** Please don't try to compile/run web languages.
 For those cases, the solution you are looking for is most likely

   * A way to transpile: toggleterm + termux.
-  * A way run the project: Just have the website opened it your browser.
+  * A way run the project: Just keep the website opened it your browser.

  > This package do not implement any of this directly due to the lack of convention in the way of transpiling/running those projects.
 If the situation changes and conventions are instaurated, we will implement this it the future.